-- 1. Complete and sign the Application Form in section 13. - 2.
-Complete and sign the Power of Attorney in section 14 in accordance with the relevant State law and in the presence of an adult witness. - 3.
-Where the Applicant requires finance from Albany Financial Pty Ltd (refer to Section 2.5 of Part B of this PDS) complete the Application for Finance in section 15. - 4.
-Where the Applicant is a company, the Guarantor for the company must complete the Power of Attorney in section 16. - 5.
-Make the bank cheque for the subscription payable to SANDHURST TRUSTEES LIMITED ACF WA BLUE GUM PROJECT 2014 or provide your full credit card details. - 6.
-Forward the Application Form, bank cheque (or provide your full credit card details) and Power of Attorney to W.A.
-Blue Gum Limited, Level 21, 385 Bourke Street, Melbourne Vic, 3000 Attention: Mr Tom May. - 7.
+- 1. Complete and sign the Application Form in Section 14. - 2.
+Complete and sign the Power of Attorney in Section 15 in accordance with the relevant State law and in the presence of an adult witness. - 3.
+Complete and sign the Investor Identification Form in Section 18. - 4.
+Where the Applicant requires finance from Albany Financial Pty Ltd (refer to Section 3.5) complete the Application for Finance in Section 16. - 5.
+Where the Applicant is a company, the Guarantor for the company must complete the Power of Attorney in Section 17. - Make the bank cheque for the subscription payable to SANDHURST TRUSTEES LIMITED ACF WA BLUE GUM PROJECT 2017 or provide your full credit card details. - Forward the Application Form, bank cheque (or provide your full credit card details), Power of Attorney and Investor Identification Form to W.A.
+Blue Gum Limited, Level 6, 140 William Street, Melbourne Vic, 3000 Attention: Mr Tom May. - 8.
 Ensure that: - (a) Your name(s) and address(es) are correct. - (b) The number of Hectares and the Application Money in A\$ are specified. - (c) The Application Form is signed and dated. - (d) The Power of Attorney is signed and dated. - (e) If applicable, the Application for Finance is signed and dated. - (f) In the case of a Grower being a Company, the Company executes its application in accordance with its Constitution and the Corporations Act. - (g) Your bank cheque is enclosed (or full credit card details are provided).

-13. APPLICATION FORM
+14. APPLICATION FORM